 The plus icon adds photos (from photos or the camera), scanned documents, GIFs, web clips, stickers and sticky notes to your notes.
 You can add multiple images at once.
 Simply tap to select all the photos you want to add to your notes.
 You will have to rearrange them though.
-The app doesn’t organise them at all; it just piles them on top of each other.
+The app doesn’t organise them at all, but just piles them on top of each other.
 Notability can drag & drop photos, which is more comfortable than using the plus icon.
 The app supports PNG images.

 You can add captions, wrap text, crop, cut, copy or delete your image.
 You can rotate them too.
 If only they could add rotation for pages.
 You can add GIFs to your notes.
 These are useful for journaling.